conqp/rw-exact-ext/README.md

 If the feature `num-traits` is enabled, it also provides functions to read numbers from such a reader.

 ### `WriteAllExt`
-This trait is only useful with if the feature `num-traits` is enabled.
+This trait is only useful with the feature `num-traits` enabled.
 It provides writers that implement `std::io::Write` with additional methods to write numbers.